-This surcharge is currently $17 per correction for each of the “big three” shippers.
+This surcharge is currently $17 per correction for each of the “big three” 3rd party shippers (UPS, Fedex and DHL).
 This is almost a third more than what these fees were just three years ago, and reflects a new and more time-critical environment for last-mile delivery.
 But unlike the new holiday surcharge, these fees are avoidable with proper planning and the right technology.

 How to avoid address correction surcharges